captainGeech42/findmal/README.md

         https://www.hybrid-analysis.com/sample/b5c24d94b63f844c5350bedb4312499887b61490b2080a98611c28320c3a7274
 ```

 You can provide a MD5, SHA1, or a SHA256 (or some combination).
-Please note that not all sources may support all hash types (a message will be printed when attempting to search a source with an invalid hash type)
+Please note that not all sources may support all hash types (a message will be printed when attempting to search a source with an invalid hash type).
+However, if the sample is found on a source, `findmal` will save the MD5, SHA1, and SHA256 for later use on those platforms which only support a certain type.

 When downloading a sample (by providing the `-download` argument), the sample is saved to `./[hash].bin`.